-(1)In the case of Canada case, other fish and shellfish commodity include, besides wild capture production, also aquaculture output produced by aquaculture industry that is a part of the ANR industry.
+Notes: (1) In the case of Canada case, other fish and shellfish commodity include, besides wild capture production, also aquaculture output produced by aquaculture industry that is a part of the ANR industry.
 Other fish and shellfish processing industry in the US component, on the other hand, draws more on the ANR commodity that includes aquaculture output.
 As a result, the misalignment between model components is not concerning as linking these is based on the trade of aggregated seafood commodity.
-(2)There is a slight misalignment between model components related to the allocation of beverage and tobacco product manufacturing products that, in some cases, are considered non-durable goods and lumped with the food commodity.
-In the case of the US component, but the global production of beverage and tobacco product sis considered of minor importance compared to other food commodities.
-(2)Inclusion of the Pacific halibut charter sector is underway, the current version of the model accounts only for the economic impact associated with sectors related to commercial Pacific halibut fishing.
+(2) There is a slight misalignment between model components related to the allocation of beverage and tobacco product manufacturing products that, in some cases, are considered non-durable goods and lumped with the food commodity.
+In the case of the US component, this misalignment is corrected with the use of additional data available from the AMS.
+No correction is performed for the ROW component, but the global production of beverage and tobacco products is considered of minor importance compared to other food commodities.
+(2) Inclusion of the Pacific halibut charter sector is underway, the current version of the model accounts only for the economic impact associated with sectors related to commercial Pacific halibut fishing.